aLANparty/rr-bayc-token-info/README.md

 ## Outlier Tokens: Various IDs under <1300

 These tokens use the 1300 and above shared ipfs format despite being less than token id 1300.
+They were not missed or minted out of order, but were actually minted in the excepted sequence, but with the later metadata format.
+Working assumption is that these mints were tests for the website system, but I've no verification of that.

 examples